Skip to main content

 Your diseased mind has brought all of this outrage- Your very presence does me wrong!”

-Nevertheless, Friedrich Harding is Count Orlok's narrative foil, and, as such, he's correct about Ellen, because he, like the Count, sees and recognizes her true nature.
+Nevertheless, Friedrich Harding is Count Orlok's narrative mirror foil, and, as such, he's correct about Ellen, because he, like the Count (and Professor Von Franz) sees and recognizes her true nature.
 He knows it was Ellen who brought this "evil" upon his household and family; she's the one who gives Count Orlok entrance into the Harding household, and she's the reason the Count infects the Hardings.
-And like the Count, Harding also knows Ellen is not "possessed" and her "hysterical spells" are all on her: "It is not me.
-It is your nature".
+And like the Count, Harding also knows Ellen is not "possessed" and her "hysterical spells" are all on her (“her whims”).

-But while the Count represents heathen times and the occult, Harding is 19th century society and Christianity.
+But while the Count represents heathen times and the occult, Harding is “Victorian lenses” (19th century society and Christianity).
 Both characters also incorporate different facets of Sir Arthur Holmwood and his relationship with Lucy Westenra.
 Harding embodies Arthur's repulse and hatred towards vampire Lucy and "the foul Thing that we had so dreaded and grown to hate".

 "Why do you hate me?
 You have never liked me.
 Never."

-Back at the beach, it's nearly dusk, and Anna Harding tells Ellen they need to leave: "Leni, it is near sundown, we really ought to be leaving", but she's lost in her own thoughts, looking at the sea and starts to cry.
-She then begs "a moment longer... please."
+Back at the beach, it's nearly dusk, and Anna Harding tells Ellen they need to leave: "Leni, it is near sundown, we really ought to be leaving", but she's lost in her own thoughts, looking to the sea and starts to cry.
+She, then, begs "a moment longer... please."

 This finds reference in the "Dracula" novel: Lucy seems to have become as much in love with the spot as I am, and it is hard to get her away from it when it is time to come home for lunch or tea or dinner.
 This afternoon she made a funny remark.
 We were coming home for dinner, and had come to the top of the steps up from the West Pier and stopped to look at the view, as we generally do.
 The setting sun, low down in the sky, was just dropping behind Kettleness.
 The red light was thrown over on the East Cliff and the old abbey [of Whitby], and seemed to bathe everything in a beautiful rosy glow.
 We were silent for a while, and suddenly Lucy murmured as if to herself . . .
 “His […] eyes again!
 They are just the same."
 It was such an odd expression, coming apropos of nothing, that it quite startled me.
 I slewed round a little, so as to see Lucy well without seeming to stare at her, and saw that she was in a half dreamy state, with an odd look on her face that I could not quite make out […] she appeared to be looking over at our own seat”.